3.1 Educational Records

-- Go to the University of Chicago Class Schedules and Registration interface (https://classes.uchicago.edu/) and click on the Advanced Search link.
+- Go to my.uchicago.edu and click on the Class Search link.

-- Choose a department from the list and click the SEARCH button.
+- Choose a department from the list and set the course career to “Graduate.”

 - Review the list of classes offered by the department and select a graduate level class that you would like to take.

 - Email the instructor of the class in which you seek to enroll.
-In some cases you will need the professor’s approval to register, and you should establish with the professor whether you will be taking the class pass/fail or for a letter grade.
+You will need the professor’s approval to register, and you should establish with the professor whether you will be taking the class Pass/Fail or for a letter grade.

 - Complete the online petition to take a non-Law School class for credit.
-The petition is available at: http://www.law.uchicago.edu/students/petitions/nonlawcourse.
+The petition is available on the Law School website at: http://www.law.uchicago.edu/students/petitions/nonlawcourse.

 - Petitions may be submitted through the end of the first week of class.
 Petitions submitted thereafter will not be considered.

-- After your petition is submitted, you will receive either an approval or denial from the Dean of Students or the Office of the Registrar via email.
+- After your petition is submitted, you will receive either an approval or denial from the Office of the Registrar via email.

-- If the petition is approved, the Assistant Registrar will enroll you and notify you once that process is complete.
+- If the petition is approved, the Office of the Registrar will enroll you and notify you once that process is complete.

 The process and procedures for Law School students to take a class at Booth are established and implemented by Booth.
-If you are interested in taking a class at Booth, please follow the instructions detailed on the Booth website at http://departments.chicagobooth.edu/srs/nonmbastudent/Law.asp.
-You need to submit a Petition to Take a Booth Course for Credit (http://www.law.uchicago.edu/students/petitions/boothregistration).
-Credits for Booth classes count toward the twelve credit limit and the maximum of two non-Law School classes per quarter.
+Students interested in taking a class at Booth must follow the instructions detailed on the Law School website at http://www.law.uchicago.edu/students/petitions/nonlawcourse/booth.
+Please also review the Booth website at https://www.chicagobooth.edu/programs/taking-courses-at-booth.
+Credits for Booth classes count toward the 12 credit limit and the maximum of six credits of non-Law School classes per quarter.

-As soon as the Booth registration is completed (typically the Monday of the second week of the quarter), you will receive an email confirmation of your registration status.
-If you decide not to take the Booth class for which you registered, you must immediately notify Booth and the Law School Registrar (in no case later than the end of the third week of classes).
+As soon as the Booth registration is completed (during the first week of Booth classes), students will receive an email confirmation of their registration status.
+If students decide not to take the Booth class for which they registered, students must immediately notify Booth and the Law School Office of the Registrar (in no case later than the end of the third week of classes).
 Booth registration, course attendance, and grading are governed by all applicable Booth rules.

-Students taking a Booth course who would like to elect Pass/Fail grading are required to complete the Pass/Fail Request form in the Booth Dean of Students’ Office (typically by the Friday of the fourth week of the quarter).
+Booth requires that students taking a Booth course who would like to elect Pass/Fail grading complete the Pass/Fail Request form in the Booth Dean of Students’ Office (typically by the Friday of the fourth week of the quarter).
 After this deadline, no changes can be made to a Pass/Fail request.
-If you intend to take a Booth course Pass/Fail, make certain that it is permitted, as some professors do not allow the Pass/Fail option.
+Students intending to take a Booth course Pass/Fail must make certain that it is permitted, as some professors do not allow the Pass/Fail option.

 For additional information on taking classes across the Midway, please visit http://www.law.uchicago.edu/students/acrossthemidway.

-Additions after the first week require the permission of the professor.
+Additions after the first week require the permission of the instructor.
 In light of ABA requirements concerning class attendance, faculty generally do not allow students to add a course after the first week.

-These rules also apply to compressed schedule courses and multi-quarter courses, unless explicitly contravened in the course description.
+These rules also apply to mini-classes and multi-quarter classes, unless explicitly contravened in the course description.

 Certain courses will cover substantially similar material.
-Accordingly, students may not receive credit for both classes.
-Examples of such overlapping classes include the following (this is not meant to be an exhaustive listing of such classes):
+In such instances, students may not receive credit for both classes.
+Examples of overlapping classes for which students may not receive credit for both include the following (this is not meant to be an exhaustive listing of such classes):

 - International Law and Public International Law